RxJS-CN/RxJS-Ultimate-CN/src/observable-wrapping.md

 ## Summary

 One easier Ajax wrapping and one a little more advanced Speech API has been wrapped into an Observable.
-The mechanics are still the same though: 1) where data is emitted, add a call to `next() `2) if there is NO more data to emit call `complete` 3) if there is a need for it, define a function that can be called upon `unsubscribe()` 4) Handle errors through calling `.error()` in the appropriate place. (only done in the first example)
+The mechanics are still the same though: 1) where data is emitted, add a call to `next()` 2) if there is NO more data to emit call `complete()` 3) if there is a need for it, define a function that can be called upon `unsubscribe()` 4) Handle errors through calling `error()` in the appropriate place. (only done in the first example)